thingsboard/thingsboard.github.io/_includes/docs/reference/http-api.md

 For example, the value '1451649600512' corresponds to 'Fri, 01 Jan 2016 12:00:00.512 GMT'

 <br>
-Below are examples of commands for publishing different types of telemetry data.
+Below are the examples of commands for publishing different types of telemetry data.

 {% if docsPrefix == null %}
 Don't forget to replace <code>demo.thingsboard.io</code> with your host and <code>$ACCESS_TOKEN</code> with your device's access token.
 In this example, the hostname references live demo server.